john-adeojo/ai_travel_agent/README.md

 Once the session is open, navigate to `utils.py` and change the `scrip_dir` on line 23 to the directory you saved `apikeys.yml`.

-**Important: Make sure you have entered your own Amadeus API Key and Secret in the `apikeys.yml` file.**
+**Important: Make sure you have entered your own Amadeus API Key and Secret in the `apikeys.yml` file provided in this repo**

 Save the `utils.py` file after making these changes.